📋 Compliance & Permits Guide

 Compliance Tips

-• Document everything - Keep copies of permits, inspection reports, and contractor documentation for your records
+• Document everything: Keep copies of plans, receipts, and inspection reports for your records and resale value.

 Special Considerations